 More sketching, this time with live (well, pretend-live) data.
 BERG were great at sketching in many media; I used Processing as a tool here to quickly explore simple, throwaway ideas around data-driven graphics.

-Using qualitative government data from Ofsted, such as pupils’ enjoyment, attendance, behaviour and quality of teaching, meant that we could design new, original league tables based on kids’ happiness, as well as academic achievement.
+Using qualitative government data from Ofsted, such as pupils’ enjoyment, attendance, behaviour and quality of teaching, meant that we could design new types of league tables – based on kids’ happiness, not just academic achievement.

 Here’s some initial sketching on paper, where we’re working out how to make the page feel like two parents chatting at the school gate…